Thomas W. Lawson (businessman): Career

 At 12 years old, Lawson ran away from home to become a clerk in a Boston bank and soon began speculating in stocks.
 Lawson specialized in shares of copper-mining companies, which were then a staple of the Boston stock market, and became a multimillionaire during the copper boom of the late 1890s.
 He was a principal mover in the promotion of companies trying to establish the small town of Grand Rivers, Kentucky, as a major steel-producing city.
-He built the lavish estate called Dreamwold in Scituate, Massachusetts, at a cost of $6,000,000.
+He built the lavish estate called Dreamworld in Scituate, Massachusetts, at a cost of $6,000,000.
 Lawson was an independent candidate for the United States Senate in 1918.
 He finished a distant third with 5.26% of the vote.

 Boston financier Thomas Lawson's residence in Grand Rivers, Kentucky.
 He promoted the town as the next great steel-making center to rival Pittsburgh and Birmingham.

 In 1899, he joined Henry H. Rogers and William Rockefeller in forming Amalgamated Copper Mining Company, a company that combined several copper mining companies, mostly in Butte, Montana, and which tried to dominate the copper market.
 Amalgamated Copper was criticized for years afterward.
 It became Anaconda Copper Mining Company in 1915.
 Lawson broke with the financial backers of Amalgamated and became an advocate for financial reform.